Umm Salal SC

 Umm Salal Sport Club (نادي أم صلال الرياضي) is a Qatari professional football club based in Umm Salal, that competes in the Qatar Stars League, the highest tier of Qatari football.
-It used to be known as Al-Tadamun Sport Club.
-It is best known for being the first Qatari club to make it to the semi-finals of the AFC Champions League.
+Previously called Al-Tadamun Sport Club, Umm Salal is best known for being the first Qatari club that made it to the semi-finals of the AFC Champions League.

 History

 Umm Salal were formed in 1979 under the name Al-Tadamun Club and entered into the Qatari Second Division along with five other clubs.
 After the dissolution of two other clubs in the second division, Al Tadamun was also dissolved.
 The club was reformed in 1996, with Sheikh Abdulaziz bin Abdulrahman Al Thani heading the club.
 It won the Qatari 2nd Division in their second season after reformation, in addition to lifting the league trophy two more times in 2000 and 2006.

 In 2004, the club's name, Al Tadamun Club, was changed to "Umm Salal" by decision of the Qatar Olympic Committee.

 They won promotion to the Qatar Stars League in the 2006–07 season.
 They enjoyed league success, finishing third in consecutive seasons.
 In 2008, they qualified for the AFC Champions League 2009 after defeating Al Gharafa 4–1 on penalties in the Emir Cup final.
 They were knocked out of the ACL in the semi-finals, which was the furthest any Qatari club had ever advanced at that time.

 The team's nickname, Barzan's Falcons, is a reference to the Barzan Tower, which the Umm Salal Mohammed Fort houses.
 The tower became renowned for being used during Ramadan to ensure the holy month was observed at the correct time.